 The circumference at the bottom should measure 4″.
-The body should be pointy at the top and fat around the bottom.
+In effect, the body will be pointy at the top and fat around the bottom.

 Tear off pieces of the custom skin colour made earlier for the face (shown on the elf), and the cheeks, nose and ears respectively.
 You’ll also need two pieces of black for the eyes.
 Wrap the piece for the face around the figure 1″ up from the botton and felt the seam.

 Use the dowel to roll the pieces for the cheeks, the toothpick for the nose and the chop stick for the ears.
 Gently remove from their respective forms.
-Roll the black into tiny balls between your fingers.
+Then roll the black into tiny balls between your fingers.
 Attach all to face as shown.

 You can add the slightest amount of pink or red for rosy cheeks.

 Felt on a circular piece of brown roving below the nose where the mouth will be.
-It will look strange until the upper and lower lips go on.
+At first, it will look strange until the upper and lower lips go on.

 Use the skin colour to make an upper and lower lip.
 Use the dowel and wrap a piece of pink around.
 Take off the dowel and felt the resulting tube all around to hold together.
-Place onto the lower lip and connect.
+Then place onto the lower lip and connect.